- Chart

 Disclaimers:

-This JSON output is generated based on publicly available information and is intended for informational purposes only.
-It does not constitute financial advice.
-Market share data is estimated and can fluctuate.
-Investors should conduct their own due diligence before making investment decisions.
+This JSON output provides an overview based on publicly available information and general industry knowledge.
+Financial data, market share figures, and future projections are subject to change and are estimates.
+This information is for informational purposes only and should not be considered financial advice.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.